dinhanhthi/dinhanhthi.com/posts/web-dev/2019-09-03-jekyll-tips.md

 ## Using docker to run/deploy jekyll

 Read this [readme](https://github.com/dinhanhthi/my-dockerfiles/tree/master/quick-jekyll).
-An example is [repo of this site](https://github.com/dinhanhthi/dinhanhthi.com).
+An example is [an old version of this site](https://github.com/dinhanhthi/dinhanhthi.com/tree/jekyll).

 ## Install and run Jekyll on fresh machine